buckbaskin/buckbaskin.github.io/content/adding-card-support.md

 # What are cards anyway?

 They're nice previews that Twitter or other social media sites can use to dress up a link when it's shared.
-It provides extra information to hopefully make a user more likely to click the link.
+It provides extra information to encourage a user to click the link.

 # Can I automate them?